UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 Myriad:

 - We are working to add new hardware to alleviate some of the load issues but this will take time to implement and test.

+- There was a disk failure on Myriad at 1:30am, it is currently being rebuilt.

 Kathleen: